 How easy and dangerous it is to start playing the game of comparison!

 It’s a game that you can’t possibly win because everyone’s classroom situation is different.
 As Anne Mileski smartly pointed out in her podcast recently, “We are dealing with human beings…” and each with their own set of experiences, character traits, and potential for success.
 Some students might be too shy to volunteer for a solo, but are harboring an intense passion for singing.
 Others might act out every day in your class, but then will be the first to give you a hug outside of the classroom.
-Some students might be battling a traumatic home-life and look to music as their source of hope.
+Some students might be battling a traumatic home-life and look to music as their source of comfort.
+It certainly was for me.

 Music was my refuge.
 I could crawl into the space between the notes and curl my back to loneliness. ~Maya Angelou